Kagami/webm.py/README.md

 Versions from 0.y.0 (inclusively) till 0.y+1.0 (exclusively) keep backward compatibility of options and settings.

-Versions from x.0.0 (inclusively) till x+1.0.0 (exclusively) keep backward compatibility of options and settings.
+Versions from x.0.0 (inclusively) till x+1.0.0 (exclusively) keep backward compatibility of options and settings where x > 0.

 Raising the minimal required version of dependency is not considered as breaking change.
 Adding new required dependency is breaking change.